kaceejian/DL-Charity-Funding-Success/README.md

 The non-profit foundation Alphabet Soup wants to create an algorithm to predict whether or not applicants for funding will be successful.
 Applying the knowledge of machine learning and neural networks, a binary classifier was created using the features in the dataset.
 This classifier is capable of predicting wheather applicants will be successful if funded by Alphabet Soup.

-There are more than 34,000 organizations that have received funding from Alphabet Soup over the years, and all these information had been stored in this CSV file.
+There are more than 34,000 organizations that have received funding from Alphabet Soup over the years, and all these information had been stored in a CSV file.
 Within this dataset are a number of columns that capture metadata about each organization, such as the following:

 - **EIN** and **NAME**—Identification columns
 - **APPLICATION_TYPE**—Alphabet Soup application type